Skip to main content

 Speaker Disclosures:

-Financial: Lisa Ferentz maintains a private practice and is the Founder and President of the Ferentz Institute.
+Financial: Lisa Ferentz maintains a private practice and is the founder and president of the Ferentz Institute.
 She receives royalties as a published author and is a consultant for Northwest Hospital.
 Lisa Ferentz receives a speaking honorarium and product royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Lisa Ferentz is a member of the National Association of Social Workers and the American Psychotherapy Association.